BNN-UPC/ignnition/docs_rst/intro.rst

 available keywords, which you can find explained in :ref:`keywords <keyword-definition>`.

-Once you have familiarized youself with *IGNNTION*, we strongly recommend that you check out our :ref:`library of examples <examples>`, where you will find implementations of well-known papers.
-This should serve as starting point for you implementation.
+Once you have familiarized yourself with *IGNNTION*, we strongly recommend that you check out our :ref:`library of examples <examples>`, where you will find implementations of well-known papers.
+This should serve as a starting point for your implementation.

 STEP 2: Adapt your dataset
 --------------------------

-Once you have designed the *GNN*, you need to generate/adapt your dataset to be readible by *IGNNITION*. *IGNNITION* has been specifically designed to make this task fast and very intuitive.
+Once you have designed the *GNN*, you need to generate/adapt your dataset to be readable by *IGNNITION*. *IGNNITION* has been specifically designed to make this task fast and very intuitive.
 Moreover, you will find all the details in :ref:`generate your dataset <generate-your-dataset>` and in a practical example at :ref:`quick start tutorial <quick-step-by-step-tutorial>`.